-To: thomasj@abccompany.com

-Subject: Thank you for the interview

-Dear Mr. Thomas:

-Thank you for taking the time to talk with me this morning regarding theposition, and telling me more about the plans to increase membership.

-I am confident that I can make a positive contribution in achieving the membership goals and look forward to liaising and building relationships with new stakeholders.
-I am also very excited about the opportunity to work in the field with clients to further develop their sports skills.
+To: thomasj@abccompany.com Subject: Thank you for the interview Dear Mr. Thomas: Thank you for taking the time to talk with me this morregarding the position, and telling me more the plans to increase membership.
+0 I am confident that I can make a positive contribution a achieving the membership goals and look forward to lia and building relationships with new stakeholders.
+I am very excited about the opportunity to work in the field clients to further develop their sports skills. aising 1 also I look forward to our next interview on at 10:30 am.
+Sincerely, Jane Doe https://ca.linkedin.com/in/janedoe 204.222.2222 - Cell • doe.j@gmail.com a Signatui

-10:30

-am.
-Sincerely, Jane Doe https://ca.linkedin.com/in/janedoe 204.222.2222 - Cell • doe.j@gmail.com For a professional look, use a Signature Block to provide the interviewer with your contact information.

-Read the next example of a thank you email on the next page.
+Read the next example of a thank you email on page 9.